1919 Detroit Stars season: Other batters

 In addition to the three Hall of Fame inductees, the Stars received strong performances from several other position players.

 First baseman Edgar Wesley, a left-handed hitter from Texas, compiled a .322 batting average and a .610 slugging percentage for the 1919 Stars.
 In 146 at bats, he tallied eight home runs, 21 extra-base hits, and 43 RBIs.

 Joe Hewitt, an infielder from Alabama, led the team with 153 at bats and ranked second with 36 runs scored and third with 36 hits.

 Second baseman Frank Warfield, a Kentucky native, led the team with eight triples.

 Pitchers

-Sam Crawford were the team's leading pitcher, compiling a 10–4 record and 2.89 earned run average (ERA).
+Sam Crawford was the team's leading pitcher, compiling a 10–4 record and 2.89 earned run average (ERA).

-John Donaldson also pitched for the stars, compiling a 2.33 ERA.
+John Donaldson also pitched for the Stars, compiling a 2.33 ERA.
 Donaldson was regarded as one of the greatest pitchers of the era, appearing in approximately 700 games with over 400 wins and 5,000 strikeouts.
 He was voted a first-team member of the 1952 Pittsburgh Courier player-voted poll of the Negro leagues best players ever.